About NEMO

 • NERC logo

-It defines the multi-year development strategy that is implemented by the System Team on a yearly basis in order to regularly release a new version.
-When the need arises, Working Groups are created or resumed to gather the community expertise for advising on the development activities.
+Together with the NEMO Working groups, the consortium members define the NEMO long-term development strategy that is implemented by the System Team on a yearly basis in order to regularly release a new versions of the code.
+The NEMO Working Groups aim to gather community expertise so as to advise development activities.